anoma/juvix-docs/docs/tutorials/essential.juvix.md

 end;
 ```

-## Traits

 In Juvix, traits provide a way to define shared behaviour for types, similarly
 to traits in Rust, type classes in Haskell, and interfaces in Java.
 A trait
-defines a set of functions that must be implemented for a given type.
-Types that
+specifies a set of functions that must be implemented in an instance for a given
-implement a trait are called *instances* of the trait.
-Traits enable writing
-generic, reusable code by specifying constraints on types without committing to a
+type.
+Traits allow you to write generic, reusable code by specifying constraints on
-specific implementation.
+types without committing to a specific implementation.

 For example, the `Eq` trait from the standard library specifies the equality
 function `Eq.eq`.